bull-ache/jsCodeReviewWeek1/README.md

 ## Description

-_This web app is designed to allow a user to enter a github username and see a returned list of repository names and descriptions of those repos._
+_This web app is designed to allow a user to enter a github username and see a returned list of repository names and descriptions of those repos.
+A user can also enter a username in a separate search field to return a profile with specific information associated with that username.

 ## Setup/Installation Requirements

 ### Setup of databases

-1. _Fork and clone this repository from_ [gitHub] https://github.com/blakerscott/jsCodeReviewWeek1.git .
+1. _Fork and clone this repository from_[gitHub] https://github.com/blakerscott/jsCodeReviewWeek1.git.
-2. Navigate to the root directory of the project and run the following commands:
+2. _Navigate to the root directory of the project and run the following commands:

     npm init
     npm install